RayKim3103/RayKim3103.github.io/papers/Simultaneous Multithreading - Maximizing On-Chip Parallelism (1995).md

-### 3. THE MICROARCHITECTURE OF A TYPICAL SUPERSCALAR PROCESSOR
+### 3. Evaluating the performance of a single-threaded superscalar architecture.